maikealame/laravel-auto/README.md

 Create your table with bootstrap or not, use all your logic with blades like normally, and use the blade directives of the package:

-- *Generate a script code to filter table without form, pass in param the selector of button will trigger your filter*
+- *Generate a script code to filter table without form, pass in param the selector of button will trigger your filter and inputs*

-`@autowherescript('.btn-filter')`
+`@autowherescript('.btn-filter', '.input-filter')`

 ---

-- *Generate a script code to async the reload table when paging, pass in param many selectors elements will you want replace*
+- *Generate a script code to async the reload table when paging, pass in 1st param many selectors elements will you want replace.
+In 2nd param the flag to change URL with page reloaded*

 `@autopagesasync('.panel-table')`

+`@autopagesasync(['.panel-table tbody', '.panel-table .panel-footer'])`

-`@autopagesasync('.panel-table tbody', '.panel-table .panel-footer')`
+`@autopagesasync(['.panel-table tbody', '.panel-table .panel-footer'], false)`

 ---